 People will be lovers of themselves, lovers of money, boastful, proud, abusive, disobedient to their parents, ungrateful, unholy, without love, unforgiving, slanderous, without self-control, brutal, not lovers of the good treacherous, rash, conceited, lovers of pleasure rather than lovers of God~ 2nd Timothy 3:2-4 NIV

-My latest epiphany came in the form of a strange new movement: sologamy.
+The latest epiphany came in the form of an odd new movement: sologamy.
 Otherwise known as the act of marrying oneself.

 There is a website (imarriedme.com) that sells kits for those folks (kits start at $50.00 and go as high as $230.00) interested in making the ultimate commitment to self-love.
 The individual making the promise to love him or her self till they breathe their last breath procures the kit and clothing befitting the occasion (some purchase wedding dresses or rent tuxedos).
 Guests are invited to observe as the person recites their vows while gazing into a handheld mirror.
 The service can be completed with or without a pastor or Justice of the Peace officiating.
 The vows are followed by a reception where the attending guests celebrate the happy individual and their promise to satisfy their own best interests above all others.

-Then, I suppose, (I have no actual data on this) the newly committed solagamist goes off on a solo honeymoon trip to memorialize their newly minted commitment and to get to know them-selves better.
+Then, I suppose, (I have no actual data on this) the newly committed solagamist goes off on a solo honeymoon trip to memorialize their newly minted commitment and to spoil themselves a little bit.

 I struggled a little bit with where exactly to go with this post.
 On the one hand, the whole concept of marrying oneself is just a silly, frivolous and rather sad trend.
 It’s easy to argue that solagamy is really not significant enough to bother getting worked up over.
 It really is tempting to dismiss solagamy as just another weird example of 21st century self-indulgence run amok.